EVORA-project/evora-ontology/models/docs/Organization.md

 # Class: Organization (Organization)

-_A social entity established to meet needs or pursue specific goals_
+_A social entity established to meet needs or pursue specific goals._